-I originally shared this recipe back in 2013, and it’s consistently one of my most popular muffin recipes.
+I originally shared this Pineapple Carrot Muffins recipe back in 2013, and it’s consistently one of my most popular muffin recipes.
 I recently rephotographed the recipe and also reworked it a bit – now the recipe has a dairy-free option.
 We’ll be making these again Easter weekend – what could be more perfect for Easter breakfast than carrot muffins?!

 They’re a riff on my hearty spiced carrot muffins, a favorite of adults and picky toddlers alike – with some added coconut.
 Inspired by the hunk of pineapple left over from shish kabobs and mojito sangria, I threw that in too.
 Just generally inspired, I shifted the spices around a bit.

-Prep: 15 mins
+Prep: 15 minutes

-Cook: 25 mins
+Cook: 25 minutes

-Total: 40 mins
+Total: 40 minutes

 Yield: 12 muffins